A Dilogarithm Series and a Generalization of a Theorem of Bridgeman

 Therefore, the Lucas sequence $U_n(P',Q')$ is given by

 This may be expressed in terms of the Lucas sequences as

 Similarly, the sequence $(V_n(P',Q'))$ is given by

-Employing this transformation in equation \eqref{eq:lucas_series_pos} when $k$ is odd, we obtain \eqref{eq:lucas_series_neg}.
-To illustrate this, let us look at the following example which was exhibited in Jaipong \textit{et. al.} \begin{example} Let $P=\sqrt{5}$ and $Q=1$, then
+Employing this transformation in Equation~\eqref{eq:lucas_series_pos} when $k$ is odd, we obtain Equation~\eqref{eq:lucas_series_neg}.
+To illustrate this, let us look at the following example which was exhibited in Jaipong et al. \cite{jaipong2023}. \begin{example} If $P=\sqrt{5}$ and $Q=1$, then